A small set of cannabis brands already controls an outsized share of AI citations.

 Start with an audit: Search ChatGPT, Claude, and Perplexity for the prompts your customers ask.
 Count how many times your brand appears.
 Then ask the harder question: what content would it take to change that number?
 Because every quarter you wait, the answer gets more expensive.

-*Related reading: Cannabis Brands Are Disappearing From AI Answer Engines and Cannabis AI Retail: The Compliance Blindspot*
+Test the prompts customers actually ask across ChatGPT, Claude, Perplexity, Gemini, and Google AI Overviews.
+Track which sources are cited and where the brand is absent. *Related reading: Cannabis Brands Are Disappearing From AI Answer Engines and Cannabis AI Retail: The Compliance Blindspot*